 - A metric set may be auto-generated by Dundas BI.
 For example, you can drag and drop data directly onto a dashboard without first creating a metric set from the main menu.

 2.5.
-Dashboards, reports, and scorecards
+Dashboards, reports, scorecards, and small multiples

 - These are just different types of 'views' in Dundas BI.

 - They all display data using visualizations connected to metric sets.

 - In Dundas BI, dashboards are the simplest and easiest type of view to create.
 You can simply place content where you want it, usually for display on a screen.